cypress-io/cypress-documentation/source/api/commands/request.md

 ***Request is not displayed in the Network Tab of Developer Tools***

 Cypress does not *actually* make an XHR request from the browser.
-We are actually making the HTTP request from the Cypress desktop application (in Node.js).
+We are actually making the HTTP request from the Cypress Test Runner (in Node.js).
 So, you won't see the request inside of your Developer Tools.

 ## Cors